Iran missile attacks on Israel kill 8. Israel warns some Tehran residents to evacuate before strikes

 On Monday, Iranian authorities hanged a medical doctor identified as Esmail Fekri, who had been in prison since 2023 after being convicted of supplying the Mossad with “sensitive and classified” information, Iranian state-run television reported.

+“Anyone who is truly seeking to engage with this issue ... must, as a first step, compel the (Israeli) regime to halt its aggression,” Esmail Baghaei said when asked about efforts by other countries to mediate between Iran and Israel.

+Baghaei also called nuclear negotiations “meaningless” under the current circumstances.
+“The United States, as a permanent member of the U.N Security Council, is obligated to acknowledge this aggression and condemn it.”

-Tia Goldenberg in Tel Aviv and Isaac Scharf and Julia Frankel in Jerusalem, Israel, Isabel DeBre in Buenos Aires, Argentina, and David Rising in Bangkok contributed to this report.
+Amir Vahdat and Nasser Karimi contributed from Tehran, Iran.
+Tia Goldenberg and Melanie Lidman in Tel Aviv and Isaac Scharf and Julia Frankel in Jerusalem, Israel, Isabel DeBre in Buenos Aires, Argentina, and David Rising in Bangkok contributed to this report.

 Credit: AP